djbpitt/command-line-fundamentals/outline.md

 			- `git push`
 		- Guidelines
 			- [Pull and push frequently](in_case_of_fire.png)
+			- Thinking about commits
 				- Git adds *files*
 				- Git commits sets of line-level *changes* in multiple files (not files)
 				- Empty directories cannot be committed (add a placeholder file if necessary)
-			- Commits should be granular and conherent (don’t use `git add .` or `git commit -a -m "this is my commit message"` unless you know that your changes meet this requirement)
+				- Commits should be granular and coherent
+					- Don’t use `git add .` or `git commit -a -m "this is my commit message"` unless you know that your changes meet this requirement
 				- Commit messages should be clear and meaningful (don’t be [this guy](https://xkcd.com/1296/))
 		- Retrieve work from GitHub repo: `pull` (only in case of collaboration—which may be with yourself!)
 	- Git merge conflicts
 		- Avoid merge conflicts: `git pull` and `git push` often